Victoria175969/DA_FT_ExtraWeek11/Week_11/Day3/Neural_Network_Lab.md

    - **Scale numerical variables** like income and claim amounts to ensure smooth model training (using techniques like standardization or normalization).

 3. **Create the Neural Network Class**
-   Implement a neural network model using libraries like `PyTorch`, `TensorFlow`, or `Keras`.
+   Implement a neural network model using `PyTorch`.
 The model should:
    - Take the customer features as input.
    - Output the predicted total claim amount.

 4. **Train the Network**
    Train the neural network on the training dataset.
 Use appropriate loss functions (e.g., Mean Squared Error) and optimizers (e.g., Adam, SGD).
-Tune hyperparameters like learning rate, epochs, and batch size.
+Tune hyperparameters like learning rate and epochs.

 5. **Evaluate the Model**
    Evaluate the neural network performance on the testing dataset.
 Use evaluation metrics like **Mean Squared Error (MSE)** or **R-squared** to assess model accuracy.